 San Antonio Spurs

 Spurs fans have fond memories of those teams under David Robinson.
-You have to feel sorry for the Admiral because, in all of his highlights, he's dressed in monstrous, effeminate garb.
-A far cry from the days when he was at the Naval Academy.
+You have to feel sorry for the Admiral because, in all of his highlights, he's dressed in monstrous, effeminate garb—a far cry from the days when he was at the Naval Academy.

-This was the era of bright colors, intricate patterns, and mesh, for some reason a lot of mesh.
+This was the era of bright colors, intricate patterns, and mesh, for some reason, a lot of mesh.
 It's a great example of how anything can be marketed as cool, but nostalgia shouldn't negate aesthetic truisms.

 Houston Rockets

-Sports Logo History is a community of sports logo enthusiast who enjoys the history of each team’s logo history.
-Sports Logo History has primary logos, alternate logos, wordmark logos, or concept logos from the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, ABA, USFL, AAF, and XFL.
+Sports Logo History is a vibrant community of sports logo enthusiasts who share a deep appreciation for the captivating histories behind each team's logo.
+We take pleasure in exploring the evolution of primary logos, alternate logos, and wordmark logos from renowned leagues such as the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, UFL, ABA, USFL, AAF, and XFL.
+Immerse yourself in the intricate details and stories behind these iconic symbols that represent the essence of each team.